moritzschaefer/kickercam/README.md

 Right now only multithreading is used (python does not have real multithreading and only and core is used at a time).
 Use multiprocessing in order to use all kernels...

 ##

+# Dataset preprocessing

+Data was generated using Jetson with blabla camera and command gst-launch...

+Afterwards, files were post processed using

+ffmpeg -i trainingdata/third.h265 -err_detect aggressive -fflags discardcorrupt -vcodec h264 -crf 21 third.avi

+in order to drop corrupted frames, recorded by the camera/jetson.